tobias-weiss-ai-xr/opendesk-edu/docs/debugging.md

 This will result in:
 - setting most component's log level to debug
 - making the Keycloak admin console available by default at `https://id.<your_domain>/admin/`
-- configured the ingress for `http://minio-console.<your_domain>`
+- ingress for `http://minio-console.<your_domain>` being configured

 > **Note**<br>
 > When enabling debug mode and updating your deployment, you must manually delete all jobs before updating.
 In debug mode, we keep the jobs, and some job fields are immutable, leading to a deployment failure.

 > **Note**<br>
-> All containers should write their log output to STDOUT; if you find (valuable) logs inside a container, please let us know!
+> All containers should write their log output to STDOUT; if you find (valuable) logs inside a container which were not in STDOUT, please let us know!

 # Adding containers to a pod for debugging purposes